 In other tutorials, we talk about the importance of getting your WordPress site expertly configured.
 This is important if you plan to build a successful digital presence, as we will show you not just how to create a professional looking website, but also how to set up your WordPress website or blog to help you get better search engine results, generate more traffic, convert more visitors into leads and sales, and so much more!

-Before you begin, we recommend that you go through these modules:
+Before you start, we recommend that you complete the following tutorial modules:

-In addition to our step-by-step tutorials, we also recommend watching the videos listed in the WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.
+In addition to the written tutorials, we also recommend watching the videos listed in the WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.

 If you have followed our WordPress Installation Tutorials, the next step is to set up and configure your site to turn your default WordPress installation into a professional looking website or blog that will create a great first impression with visitors and help you grow your business online faster.